billthefarmer/mididriver/README.md

      potential platforms just to build the system

-I have removed the event queue as per the comment by akdmia because it is not necessary.
+I have removed the event queue as per the comment by akdmia because it is no longer necessary.
 Contention is handled by using a mutex in the native code.
 I have only tested this with this app, not with an extended event stream.
 The app just has a couple of buttons that play a couple of piano notes when touched.
 I've added two more buttons that play and stop a midi file using the MediaPlayer to check that there is no interaction problem.
 Added a listener for sending initial midi messages when the midi driver has started.
 Removed the handler for the listener as the callback is not on a driver thread.
 This project may be compiled as a library by changing the setting in project.properties